gvwilson/thirdbit/src/fiction/eimin/outline.md

 - Smoky: Dudir's Gifted camel.
 - Gugun (female): Suresh's master (dies at the start of the story).

-## Ideas
+## More About the Setting

+- Medef was a minor port on an inlet in Lake Karaband before the Disputation.
+  - Lake Karaband became the Sea of Glass.
+  - Ships, fish, etc. trapped in the glass, bits above the surface eroded away.
+  - Glass itself is now cloudy, but here and there things can still be seen.
+  - Cracks in the glass filled with windblown dirt and a few hardy plants.
+- The Pilots' Palace (really just a small summer house).
+  - Everything built to a larger-than-human scale.
+  - Home to ghosts: nobody sleeps near it (or goes near it at all unless they're desperate or brave).
+  - Voices tempting people inside…
+- The ghost in Suresh's ring guides him to what he thinks is treasure.
+  - Actually a human magician wanting to be released after being trapped for a thousand years.
 - Magicians must trade parts of themselves for power.
   - Eimin makes a bitter comment about getting nothing in exchange for being *nif*.
   - Razi chides him: most people in the world don't either.
 - The Pilots could trade parts of other people.
   - People have been trying to regain that power since their fall.
-  - Foreshadows the big reveal in a later book: humans are magic fuel, and the Pilots' Disputation was about the morality of that.
+  - Foreshadows the big reveal in a later book: humans are magic fuel
+    - The Pilots' Disputation was about the morality of that.
 - Suresh does stage magic as well as the real thing.
   - "I'm an entertainer."
   - Has the social ease that Eimin craves.
-- Gugun and Suresh are on a quest to change history.
+- Gugun and Suresh were on a quest to change history.
-  - Un-kill Gugun's daughter (accidentally killed experimenting with the ring on Suresh's watch).
+  - The want to save Gugun's daughter (accidentally killed experimenting with the ring on Suresh's watch).
-  - The spirit in the ring is lying about being able to do that.
+  - The ghost in the ring is lying about being able to do that.
 - Suresh lies to Eimin about magicians creating *nif* for the Other Hand.
   - Eimin's realization that his mother wouldn't do that to him is his character turning point.
-  - As is his realization that Razi would…
+  - As is his realization that Razi would.
 - People can drome that Suresh is going to betray Hediyeh, but they think that means she's going to move on.
   - Hediyeh enjoys practicing being forlorn.
 - Kirash is a warning to Jephel.